 The seventh existing temple is built in the Kailas Mahameru Prasad style.
 The Iron man of India Sardar Shri Vallabhbhai Patel is the pioneer of the existing temple.

-The Abadhit Samudra Marg, Tirsthambh (Arrow) indicates the unobstructed sea route to the South Pole.
+The Abadhit Samudra Marg, Tirth Stambh (Arrow) indicates the unobstructed sea route to the South Pole.

 The nearest land towards South Pole is about 9936 km. away.
 This is a wonderful indicator of the ancient Indian wisdom of geography and strategic location of the Jyotirling.
 The temple renovated by Maharani Ahalyabai is adjacent to the main temple complex.

-Hari Har Tirthdham is here in Somnath.
-This is the holy place of Bhagvan Shri Krishna's Neejdham Prasthan Leela.
-The place where Bhagvan Shri Krishna was hit by an arrow of a poacher is known as Bhalka Tirtha.
+Hari Har Tirthdham in Somnath is the holy place of Lord Shri Krishna's Neejdham Prasthan Leela.
+The place where Lord Shri Krishna was hit by an arrow of a poacher is known as Bhalka Tirth.